 Celebrations begin at 7am and continue throughout the day and evening with food, drinks, stalls and a fair.
 Entry is free but you will need to park outside of the town and walk in.

-St Ives Food & Drink Festival11 May to 13 May 2018
+St Ives Food & Drink Festival

 St Ives plays host to its very own Food & Drink Festival on Porthmister beach.
 Offering up food, drink and live music to tantalise your taste buds and your ears, all set up on the golden sands of one of Cornwall’s best-loved beaches.

-“From wine, cider and beer producers, to chocolate and cheese makers, fruit and vegetable growers and meat, chutneys, curry and bread produced in Cornwall, the food producers market at the St Ives Food & Drink Festival 2018 is sure to delight the taste buds”
+“From wine, cider and beer producers, to chocolate and cheese makers, fruit and vegetable growers and meat, chutneys, curry and bread produced in Cornwall, the food producers market at the St Ives Food & Drink Festival 2019 is sure to delight the taste buds”

 St Just is a place bursting with community spirit and every year the whole village comes together to sing, dance, eat, drink and be merry together.
 With plenty of things for the whole family to enjoy, Lafrowda Day is as traditionally Cornish as you can get.

-Surfhouse Summer Island Disco04 August 2018
+Surfhouse Summer Island Disco

+This event is fun for all the family.
 Taking place on the Island in St Ives for the second year, with even more live music and food & drinks available this year.

 Image courtesy of Visit Cornwall and Fitz Marine Photography